 It's the perfect way to spend some time with the family discovering alligators, giraffes, and exotic birds.

-NOTE: As of November 2020, the Nashville Zoo is open for business.
+NOTE: The Nashville Zoo is open for business.
 However, this could change at any time in the next few months due to the COVID-19 pandemic.

 This section will give you an overview of ticket types and ticket prices.